Pitch bearing

 The pitch bearing, or blade bearing, is a component of modern wind turbines which connects a rotor blade to the hub.
 The bearing allows the adjustments to the blade pitch, which helps control the loads and power of the wind turbine.
 The pitch system brings the blade to the desired position by adapting the aerodynamic angle of attack.
-The pitch system is also used for emergency breaks of the turbine system.
+The pitch system is also used for emergency brakes of the turbine system.